Atari: Atari, Inc. buyout and name change to Atari SA

+Chesnais era (2013–2021)

 On June 22, 2014, Atari announced a new corporate strategy that would include a focus on "new audiences", specifically "LGBT, social casinos, real-money gambling, and YouTube".

 On June 8, 2017, a short teaser video was released, promoting a new product; and the following week Chesnais confirmed the company was developing a new game console – the hardware was stated to be based on PC technology, and still under development.
 In mid July 2017 an Atari press release confirmed the existence of the aforementioned new hardware, referred to as the "Ataribox".
 The box design was derived from early Atari designs (e.g. 2600) with a ribbed top surface, and a rise at the back of the console; two versions were announced: one with a traditional wood veneer front, and the other with a glass front.
 Connectivity options were revealed, including HDMI, USB (x4), and SD card – the console was said to support both classic and current games.
 Also, according to an official company statement of June 22, 2017, the product was to be initially launched via a crowdfunding campaign in order to minimize any financial risk to the parent company.

 On September 26, 2017, Atari sent out a press release about the new "Atari VCS", which confirmed more details about the console.
-It will run a Linux operating system, with full access to the underlying OS, but it will have a custom interface designed for the TV.
+It runs a Linux operating system, with full access to the underlying OS, but it has a custom interface designed for the TV.

 On January 27, 2020, Atari announced a deal with GSD Group to build Atari Hotels, with the first breaking ground in Phoenix in mid-2020.
 Additional hotels were also planned in Las Vegas, Denver, Chicago, Austin, Seattle, San Francisco, and San Jose.
 The company plans to make the hotel experience immersive and accessible to all ages.
 Hotels are planned to include virtual and augmented reality technologies.

 On December 16, 2020, Atari shipped the first units of the Atari VCS exclusive to backers of the systems crowdfunding campaign.
 Atari urged the backers to give feedback on the system so that the company could make changes to improve the product on its official launch.
+The consoles only ship to North America, Australia, and New Zealand.

 In 2020, Atari launched its decentralized cryptocurrency Atari Token in equal partnership with the ICICB Group.
 Atari Group announced in March 2020 that it granted ICICB a non-exclusive license to run a cryptocurrency online casino on Atari's website, based on the Atari Token.

-The group partnering with Atari opened a new company in Gibraltar called Atari Chain LTD.

-In March 2021, Atari extended its partnership with ICICB Group for the development of Atari branded hotels, and the first hotels will be constructed at selected locations outside the United States, with Dubai, Gibraltar and Spain.
+The group partnering with Atari opened a new company in Gibraltar called Atari Chain LTD. In March 2021, Atari extended its partnership with ICICB Group for the development of Atari branded hotels, and the first hotels will be constructed at selected locations outside the United States, with Dubai, Gibraltar and Spain.